 The Links tab provides a list of all web links relevant to your application.
 Clicking on a web link allows you to simulate what a user will experience if they click on a link to that URL.

-Outside of App Preview, these web links are managed in Connection Builder and woven into your application using Journey Builder.
-It is not at all uncommon for a web app to only have a single relevant web link: the one that begins a user's Journey.
+Outside of App Preview, these web links are managed in Connections Builder and woven into your application using Triggers Builder.
+It is not at all uncommon for a web app to only have a single relevant web link: the one that begins a user's Session.

 Many timers are associated with Action Chains that will not occur for hours or even days after the timer is set.
 For testing purposes, this is far too long to reasonably wait, and so the Timers tab also provides the means to trigger timers early, allowing you to see their effects in the Device Preview without needing to wait the full length of the timer.